 Do you know that small "knots" and other dysfunction in the flexor digitorum brevis can cause stabbing sharp pain in the ball of the foot when walking?

-The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief can help you treat foot pain by teaching you the techniques to find and eliminate trigger points.
-Author Clair Davies explains the trigger point phenomenon and muscle pain in everyday language.
+If this pain pattern sounds familiar I recommend that you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
+Mr. Davies explains the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.
-His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
+His diagrams and step by step instructions help you locate which muscles are contributing to your pain and how to find the trigger point and treat it.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
-If you are suffering from sharp stabbing pain in the ball of the foot, treating the trigger points in the flexor muscles of the foot can help reduce or eliminate your pain.
+If you have unresolved foot pain that includes a stabbing pain in the ball of the foot, it maybe trigger points in the flexor digitorum brevis muscle.
+Deactivating trigger points can reduce or eliminate this pain.
 This book is a must-have for anyone interested in finding the cause and treating muscle pain.
-If you are buying the book, check out the tools below which may help you with treatment if you have problems reaching the bottom of your feet or have weak and / or arthritic hands.